-Preventing tick bites is the most effective way of avoiding Lyme disease.

-- Tick bites are most likely in spring, early summer and autumn when walking in areas of cover such as woodland, moorland, long grass or bracken.
-Avoid these areas where possible. - Covering exposed skin with long trousers tucked into socks and long sleeved shirts with cuffs fastened will help to prevent direct contact.
-Wear boots or shoes rather than sandals. - Insect repellents can help, especially if applied to the naked skin.
-Alternatively trousers can be sprayed with insect repellent or insecticide (Permethrin) impregnated clothing is available. - ◆ Ticks can live for a long time in clothing so brushing off clothes before going indoors is a sensible precaution - Those whose workplace is outside and in tick infested areas could carry a spare change of
+- Preventing tick bites is the most effective way of avoiding Lyme disease. - Tick bites are most likely in spring, early summer and autumn when walking in areas of cover such as woodland, moorland, long grass or bracken.
+Avoid these areas where possible. - Covering exposed skin with long trousers tucked into socks and long sleeved shirts with cuffs fastened will help to prevent direct contact. - Wear boots or wellingtons where possible. - Insect repellents can help, especially if applied to the naked skin. - Alternatively, clothing can be sprayed with insect repellent or insecticide (Permethrin). - There is a variety of tick-proof clothing on the market which is treated from the factory to resist ticks and other insects. - Ticks can live for a long time in clothing so brushing off clothes before going indoors is a sensible precaution. - Those whose workplace is outside and in tick infested areas could carry a spare change of clothing to be worn for traveling home in.

-- clothing to be worn for traveling home in. - Examine for ticks every three to four hours and at the end of each day spent in a tick habitat.
-Pay particular attention to skin folds, e.g. groins, armpits and waistband area. - ♦ Children especially should be checked around the scalp and face. - Flea/tick collars or products such as Frontline will help to protect pets from ticks. - ♦ Consult your doctor if a rash or other symptoms develop within a few weeks of a tick bite.
+Examine for ticks every three to four hours and at the end of each day spent in a tick habitat.
+Pay particular attention to skin folds, e.g. groins, armpits and waistband area.

+Children especially should be checked around the scalp and face.

+Flea/tick collars or products such as Frontline will help to protect pets from ticks.

+Consult your doctor if a rash or other symptoms develop within a few weeks of a tick bite.

-Removing embedded ticks:
+Removing embedded ticks

-- ♦ Remove ticks as soon as possible - Using a tick removal hook, forceps or tweezers grip the head of the tick as close to your skin as possible. - ♦ Pull steadily upwards, taking care not to crush the body of the tick. - Do not be concerned if parts of the head of the tick remain in the skin but do apply a disinfectant and watch for other skin infections or irritation. - ◆ Do not attempt to burn the tick off or use any substance to remove it.
+- Remove ticks as soon as possible. - Using a tick removal hook, forceps or tweezers grip the head of the tick as close to your skin as possible. - Pull steadily upwards, taking care not to crush the body of the tick. - Do not be concerned if parts of the head of the tick remain in the skin but do apply a disinfectant and watch for other skin infections or irritation. - Do not attempt to burn the tick off or use any substance to remove it.